ryanallen/words-of-my-perfect-teacher/README.md

 Lying is of three sorts: ordinary lies, [major lies](#142-major-lies) and [phony Lama's lies](#143-phony-lamas-lies).

 ##### 1.4.1 ORDINARY LIES

+These are any untrue statements, made with the intention of deceiving other people.

 ##### 1.4.2 MAJOR LIES

+These are statements such as, for example, that there is no benefit in [positive action](#positive-action)s and no harm in negative ones, that there is no happiness in the [Buddhafield](#buddhafield)s and no suffering in the [lower realms](#lower-realms), or that the [Buddha](#buddha)s have no good qualities.
+They are called [major lies](#142-major-lies) because no other lies could have more devastatingly misleading consequences.

 ##### 1.4.3 PHONY LAMA'S LIES

+These are all untrue claims to possess such qualities and abilities as, for example, to have attained the [Bodhisattva levels](#bodhisattva-levels), or to have powers of clairvoyance.
+Imposters nowadays have more success than true masters, and everyone's [thought](#thought)s and actions are easy to influence.
+So some people declare themselves masters or [siddha](#siddha)s in an effort to deceive others.
+They have had a vision of a certain [deity](#deity) and made thanksgiving offerings to him, they claim, or they have seen a spirit and chastised it.
+For the most part these are just phony [lama](#lama)'s lies, so be careful not to believe such cheats and charlatans blindly.
+Affecting as it does both this life and the next, it is important to place your trust in a [Dharma](#dharma) practitioner whom you know well, who is humble and whose inner nature and outer behavior correspond.
+Generally speaking, there are ordinary people who have some degree of concept-bound clairvoyance, but it is intermittent, and only valid some of the time.
+Pure clairvoyance comes only to those who have reached the [sublime levels](#sublime-levels), and is therefore extremely hard to attain.<sup>72</sup>

+<details id="72"><summary>Note <sup>72</sup></summary>Here <a href="#patrul-rinpoche">Patrul Rinpoche</a> distinguishes between psychic phenomena unrelated to <a href="#wisdom">wisdom</a> and the real transcendence of space and time of realized beings, who have attained the three highest <a href="#bodhisattva-levels">Bodhisattva levels</a>.
+The former are described as being <i>zag bcas</i>, "tainted" (by concepts), and the latter as <i>zag med</i>, "untainted."
+</details><br>

 #### 1.5 SOWING DISCORD

+[Sowing discord](#15-sowing-discord) can either be [open](#151-openly-sowing-discord) or [secret](#152-secretly-sowing-discord).

+##### 1.5.1 OPENLY SOWING DISCORD
+##### 1.5.2 SECRETLY SOWING DISCORD

 #### 1.6 HARSH SPEECH
 #### 1.7 WORTHLESS CHATTER
 #### 1.8 COVETOUSNESS